One More Thing (Steve Ashley album): Reception

-The album received five-starred reviews in the Morning Star, FolkWales Online Magazine and R2 (Rock'n'Reel).
+The album received five-star reviews in the Morning Star, FolkWales Online Magazine and R2 (Rock'n'Reel).
 In his review for the Morning Star, Steve Johnson said: "Ashley insists that this really is his last album, but his involvement in left-wing politics meant he couldn't resist the temptation to retire disgracefully.
 Any Star reader listening to this album might hope there's a chance of at least a bit more disgrace before final retirement."
 Oz Hardwick, for R2 (Rock'n'Reel), said: "This understated yet vital album gets straight to the heart of contemporary yet 'political' (in its broadest sense) culture in a way that I'd like to see more writers adopting".
 Jim Wirth, in Uncut, described Ashley as "the Phil Ochs of the Momentum age...'Dare to question all you see…', Ashley sings on ‘Keep it Free And Easy’; if that’s his closing statement, it’s a timely one."

 Colin Irwin, in Mojo, described Ashley's album as "A pertinent farewell.
 Throughout his long career, his sense of social injustice has barely wavered…"

 A review for the music collector's magazine Goldmine Dave Thompson described it as "a topical album, in that anyone with an eye for recent British headlines will instantly recognize Ashley’s targets and themes".

 Reviewing One More Thing for fRoots, David Kidman paid tribute to Ashley's "masterly British songwriting with all the bite of challenge".
 And in a review for Folk Radio UK, he said: "Steve’s unafraid to name and shame, and as always he does so with a potent combination of lyrical poetry, delicious wit and darkly puckish humour...
 The album has an intimate, sharing quality, having been recorded simply at Steve’s own home in Cheltenham...
 Despite Steve’s insistence that One More Thing will be his final album release, the overall feel is far from valedictory... [and] even if Steve sticks to his guns and never makes another album, you can bet that he’ll still find plenty more to say about this world – the watchwords of grit, determination and integrity will stay with Steve to the end."